magento/merchdocs/src/catalog/product-image-watermarks.md

    - Enter the **Image Size** in pixels.
 For example: `200 x 200`

-   - Click <span class="btn">Upload</span> and choose the image file that you want to use.
+   - Click <span class="btn">Upload</span> and choose the image file that you want to use from your PC or <span class="btn">Select from Gallery</span> to use already uploaded images on the server.

    - Set **Image Position** to determine where the watermark appears.